ophub/amlogic-s9xxx-openwrt/README.md

 ## Use GitHub Actions to build

-You can modify the configuration file in the [router-config](router-config) directory and `.yml` file, customize the OpenWrt firmware, and complete the packaging online through `Actions`, and complete all the compilation of OpenWrt firmware in github.com One-stop.
+You can modify the configuration file in the [config-openwrt](config-openwrt) directory and `.yml` file, customize the OpenWrt firmware, and complete the packaging online through `Actions`, and complete all the compilation of OpenWrt firmware in github.com One-stop.

 1. Personalized plug-in configuration in [documents](./make-openwrt/documents) directory.
 Workflows configuration in [.yml](.github/workflows) file.
 2. New compilation: Select ***`Build OpenWrt`*** on the [Action](https://github.com/ophub/amlogic-s9xxx-openwrt/actions) page.
 Click the ***`Run workflow`*** button.